 Old Hosting Account Details

-You will need the current hosting account Control Panel access in order to backup your database and/or your site’s files.
+You will need the current hosting account Control Panel access in order to back up your database and/or your site’s files.
 You will also need access to FTP details, required to download the backups and site files.

 New Hosting Account Details

 You will need a new hosting account established and access details for both the Control Panel and FTP.
-Control panel access will allow you to create a new database if required, and FTP access is essential to quickly upload your site’s files to the new server.
-You also need the Domain Name Server details, usually provided with the documentation for you new account.
+Control panel access will allow you to create a new database if required, and FTP access is essential to quickly upload your site’s files to the new hosting server.
+You also need the Domain Name Server details, usually provided with the documentation for your new account.

 Domain Registration Account Details

-You will need the access details for your account at your Domain Registrar’s website in order to make changes to the Doman Name Server (DNS) records.
+You will need the access details for your account at your Registrar’s website in order to make changes to the Doman Name Server (DNS) records.
 This is where you specify the location of the new hosting server for your domain.

 IP Addresses of Old & New Server

-To know when DNS propagation is completed, at some point you may find it useful to know the IP address of the current hosting location.
-If you are a windows user, enter CMD in the Start / Run box to open a command line interface.
+To know when DNS propagation is completed, at some point, you may find it useful to know the IP address of the current hosting location.
+If you are a Windows user, enter CMD in the Start / Run box to open a command line interface.